Returning President: Luanne Leonard

 I’m Anne Justis Lesko and first joined the Southwest Virginia Hunter Jumper Association when showing my large pony in the late 1980’s.
 I was very fortunate to have parents who showed and fox hunted.
 They helped us manage our animals in our little barn at home, always quick to share their knowledge and support.
 Horses have always been a central part of our family, either through breeding, thoroughbred racing, hunting, or showing.

-As a junior, I showed in the Children’s Hunter and Equitation through SWVHJA.
-I went on to show in the Junior Hunter division and equitation with Reynard’s Ridge, owned by Mike and Alicia Rosser of Southern Pines, North Carolina.
-As an amateur, I rode on the Hollins team, showing in ODAC, ANRC, IHSA, and open shows.
+As a junior, I showed in Children's Hunter and Equitation through SWVHJA.
+I went on the show in the Junior Hunter division with Reynard's Ridge, owned by Mike and Alicia Rosser of Southern Pines, North Carolina.
+As an amateur, I rode on the Hollins team, showing in ODAC, ANRC, IHSA and open shows.

-My husband, Richard Lesko, showed in the Junior Jumper division.
+My husband, Richard Lesko, showed in the junior jumper divisions.
 We have two children, Henry and Ginny, who share our love of horses.
-We have a small farm in Scottsville, Virginia, where we keep our horses and care for them at home, as a family.
+We have a small farm in Scottsville, Virginia where we keep our horses and care for them at home, as a family.

 I serve on the board of the Association because I feel that our mission, particularly the of promotion good sportsmanship and horsemanship, is important.
 As an amateur and as a parent of riders, I believe that having a well-run, local horse show association creates the community of support that many need as they find their way through life with horses.